 The spinal column has different regions.
 In the mid-back is the thoracic spine which holds the rib cage and protects the heart and lungs.
-There are 12 vertebrae in the thoracic spine, numbered T1 to T12.
+There are 12 vertebrae in the thoracic area of the spine, numbered T1 to T12.

 The joints in the thoracic spine are important to arm movement, bending over, bending sideways and more.
 The muscles that affect the thoracic spine’s function include the spinalis, a long muscle that moves the spine and helps with posture, and the longissimus, another long muscle that runs up the spine and on both sides of the spinalis.
 Between each vertebra in the thoracic spine is the intervertebral disc.

 Now that you understand the anatomy and function of the thoracic spine, you’ll understand how it is essential to everyday life.
 The thoracic spine is used in everyday movements, which can make it prone to injury.
 Some injuries might include:

 Trauma to the thoracic spine can also lead to spinal conditions, including:

 With any type of injury, the symptoms are moderate to severe back pain in the thoracic spine that is worsened with movement.
 If an injury leads to any type of spinal impairment, a person is more likely to suffer:

 - Back pain that radiates down into the thighs and legs